sortecoevo/sortee/content/other_events.md

 SORTEE members organise workshops and webinars.
 Details will be announced to SORTEE members closer to the events.

+Join SORTEE to receive our updates: [https://www.sortee.org/join/](https://www.sortee.org/join/)

 &nbsp;

-Join SORTEE to receive our updates: [https://www.sortee.org/join/](https://www.sortee.org/join/)

 ---

 &nbsp;

 ## September 2022
-**Type:**: Workshop
+**Type:** Workshop
 **Title:**	Authoring documents, websites, presentations, and more with Markdown **Presenter:** Alexa Fredston
 **Date and Time:** Sept 14 2022	at 1 pm  EDT
 **Timezone(s):** Americas
 **Duration:** 2 hours
 **Summary:** Using Markdown, including from R, to generate well-formatted and easily readable notes, slides, reports, manuscripts, web pages, PDFs, etc. from code.
    Objective 1: Understand Markdown and how it can be applied to generate visually appealing materials.
    Objective 2: Build Markdown files with multiple content types (text, plots, images, etc).
    Objective 3: Explore Markdown applications to various use cases.
 **Registration:** register on [Eventbrite](https://www.eventbrite.com/e/authoring-documents-websites-and-more-with-rmarkdown-tickets-405267414747)

 &nbsp;